 Upper Limb Neuro Exam

 The upper limb neurological examination is integral to the comprehensive neurological assessment process.
 It evaluates the motor and sensory neurons responsible for the functioning of the upper limbs.
-By detecting potential nervous system impairments, this examination functions as both a screening and investigative instrument, allowing for informed clinical decision-making and appropriate interventions.
+This examination functions as a screening and investigative instrument by detecting potential nervous system impairments, allowing for informed clinical decision-making and appropriate interventions.
 (15)

 Peripheral Vascular Examination - Key Points